 2 - How to install Bazarr?

-and see the following:
+and you should see the following:

 Now we need to configure both Sonarr and Radarr.